-The recommendations in this Best Practices guide apply to the cold and very cold climate regions.
+The recommendations in this Best Practices guide apply to the mixed-humid climate region.
 If you aren't sure that your project is within these climate regions, check Appendix IV to see a listing of counties and their climate zones, or work with a HERS rater to confirm your zone.